 We are absolutely racking our brains to work a Johnny Cash pun or “the floor is lava” joke into this blurb, but we’ll spare you for now.
 In the meantime, let’s talk about the real draw of the Valley of Fire: the blazing red sandstone that gives this 70-mile expanse of desert its name.
 Here, you’ll find ancient petrified trees, 150 million-year-old rock formations like the Fire Wave and the Mouse’s Tan, and 2,000-year-old petroglyphs (prehistoric rock carvings).
 No matter what time you visit, you’re guaranteed a spectacle: In the daytime, a bright blue sky crowns the vibrant red earth; at night, a heaven of stars opens up above campers.
 Everybody wins.Meanwhile, nearby Overton is relatively quiet, but makes a great home base.
 While you’re in town, be sure to stop by the Lost City Museum, created to preserve artifacts from the 1,000-year-old Pueblo Grande de Nevada archaeological site.
 It’s also worth mentioning that all of the above is just an hour outside of Las Vegas, making it one of many excellent weekend trips from Sin City. —TA

 Ojo Caliente, New Mexico

-Boulder City has a hard time shaking off its rep as ground zero for blue-hairs taking bus tours to the Hoover Dam.
-But Boulder City has charm -- something that really can’t be said for Vegas or Reno.
-It’s just a 30-minute drive from the Strip, and instead of being assaulted by an endless sea of identical tract housing, you have structures that look like, well, actual houses, and a highly walkable Downtown.
+Boulder City, NevadaBoulder City is mostly known as magnet for blue-hairs taking bus tours to the Hoover Dam.
+But Boulder City has charm—something that really can’t be said for its gaudier Nevada brethren.
+It’s just a 30-minute drive from the Strip, and instead of being assaulted by an endless sea of identical tract housing, you have structures that look like, well, actual houses, and a highly walkable downtown.